wp-property/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.41.0 =
+* Added hook to property_search form to have ability to add any custom fields.
+* Improved [featured_properties] shortcode.
+* Fixed search by more than one property ID ( e.g. [property_overview ID='1,2,3'] ).
+* Fixed search by 'property_id' if attribute with the same slug exists.
+* Fixed bug with child pages of default properties page: pages have been rendered by wordpress as property posts.
+* Fixed bug with cookie file generating on connection to RETS servers.
+* Fixed 'range input text' fields rendering for property search form.
+* Fixed attribute 'sorter' in [property_overview] shortcode.
+To disable sorter, use [property_overview sorter=off] or [property_overview sorter=false].
+* Removed limit (5) of shown children in 'Child Properties' metabox on Edit Property page.

 = 1.40.1 =
 * Reverted back Sidebar areas which have been removed in 1.40.0 release.